 First, he needed a solid feedback loop.
 Whether this is done in a classroom, with a private teacher or online, it is imperative that anyone who is seriously considering taking on this challenging test get this sorted out from the get go.

 Finally, make sure you leave yourself with enough time to properly prepare for the TOEFL IBT.
-For a competent/advanced user or English, you should devote at least three weeks to preparation, and that means doing exercises, writing essays, practicing against the clock and – most importantly – sitting with an experienced teacher who really understands the TOEFL test.
+For a competent/advanced user of English, you should devote at least three weeks to prepare, and that means doing exercises, writing essays, practicing against the clock and – most importantly – sitting with an experienced teacher who really understands the TOEFL test.
 If you are starting at a lower level, obviously you should dedicate considerably more time to getting ready.

 It is a tired old saying, but while not everyone plans to fail, many – like Andre – fail to plan.
 Set yourself up with a solid study plan, find an experienced teacher and boost your chances of not having to sit the TOEFL more than once.